wesley-trust/wesleytrust-com/_posts/2021-10-25-updated-recommended-ca-policies.md

 *Emergency Break-Glass Accounts, that are excluded from all policies, would not be affected, so any critical access would be maintained.*

 Two other policies may not be enforced in an outage, REF-13, REF-14.
-This may result in access being granted without user and sign-in risk being evaluated (however, the alternative would be high productivity loss with blocking all user access).
+This may result in access being granted without user and sign-in risk being evaluated (however, the alternative would be high productivity loss by blocking all users).

+*The specific needs for including or excluding apps or users, when policies cannot be evaluated, is an important decision to evaluate.*

 These changes are in preview, and are being tested.
 [Updated policies definitions][template] (which will be automated in a pipeline), will be available shortly.